 Through carefully designed, age-appropriate programs, each child is guided to make a positive contribution to the Wellbeing of all students in the school, their families and members of the broader community.

-The Primary School has dedicated psychologists who work with staff, students and parents to address specific needs.
+We have dedicated psychologists who work with staff, students and parents to address specific needs.
 The psychologists are involved in assessing students, counselling parents and students and organising workshops on a wide range of topics.